xiaofeng94/GMFlowNet/README.md

 # GMFlowNet

-This repository contains the source code for our paper:
+This repository contains the official implementation for the paper:

 [Global Matching with Overlapping Attention for Optical Flow Estimation](https://arxiv.org/abs/2203.11335)<br/>
 CVPR 2022 <br/>